After a quieter winter period, the Prime Central London lettings market is showing signs of renewed momentum, according to new figures from Winkworth.

 Outlook: A Delicate Balance

-As the year progresses, Winkworth expects the market to continue stabilising, with activity picking up in line with seasonal patterns and further clarity around legislation.
+We have seen a delicate supply-demand balance in the PCL lettings market.
+Stock remains limited, but targeted, high-quality demand – especially from international tenants – is providing strong support for rental prices.
+As the year progresses, we expect the market to continue stabilising, with activity picking up in line with seasonal patterns and further clarity around legislation.
 For landlords and tenants navigating today’s prime rental landscape, attention to detail, presentation and strategic pricing remain key to success.

 Source: PrimeResi